wholok/project_LungCancer/README.md

 but also enhances the interpretability of the model, making it a valuable tool for clinicians in the early detection and diagnosis of lung cancer

+This project was done under the supervision of Dr. Sachin Kansal and with the help from Bajrangi Kumar and Dr. Jyotindra Naryan.